MaraRinn/WOLF-Tutorial/wiki_page.md

  Another hint for setting up zero-cost routes: you only need the propellant in the vehicle at the time that you complete the route.
 After that you can take all the propellant back out except for what's absolutely necessary to land back at KSC.
 All you are doing here is showing the WOLF Transport Computer that you have infrastructure available to support refuelling, and you're not using expendable rockets.

-# Extracting Resources from WOLF
+## Extracting Resources from WOLF to MKS

 With bootstrapping supplies taken care of, let's connect the abundance of *Fuel* produced on Kerbin to the depot in orbit.
 With the route you just established, prepare a transfer of 20 *Fuel* from KSC to Kerbin Orbit: